-We carry custom made orthotics, OTC arch supports, orthotics shoes, orthotics for flat feet, orthotics for plantar fasciitis, Orthotics for sandals, flip flops with arch support, slippers with arch support and many more!
+We carry custom made orthotics, OTC arch supports, orthotics shoes, arch supports for flat feet, inserts for plantar fasciitis, Orthotics for sandals, flip flops with arch support, slippers with arch support and many more!
 We are your orthotics doctor!

 You may gently wash your orthotics with warm water and soap- heat can cause damage.
-Completely air dry your orthotics before reinserting into shoes so mold and mildew dont grow.
+Completely air dry before reinserting into shoes so mold and mildew don’t grow.